insin/sacrum/README.rst

       override the base templates.

    ``elementId`` *(String)*
-      The id of the element in which content should be displayed.
+      The id of the element in which content should be displayed, if appropriate.

    ``storage`` *(Storage)*
       A Storage object used to create, retrieve, update and delete Model